-In the northern hemisphere, summer travel season is almost upon us.
+In the northern hemisphere, the summer travel season is almost upon us.
 We will soon be packing our sunscreen, bathing suits, hiking boots, reading material, and digital devices for our next big adventure.
 While on vacation, it is great fun to post pictures of our feet on the beach or group shots taken at arm’s length, but footsies and selfies don’t tell the story of our great adventure in the same way as a photo book.
 With today’s technology, your images, and a little know-how, you can create photo books equal to your experiences.

 1) Why make a photo book?